brigadecore/brigade/docs/topics/design.md

 ## Terminology

 - **Brigade** is the main server.
 It is designed to run in-cluster as a deployment.
-- **BrigadeIC**: Brigade _integration container_ is a container for running a job.
-- **Brigade.js**: A JavaScript file that contains an Brigade configuration.
+- **brigade.js**: A JavaScript file that contains an Brigade configuration.
 Pronounced "Brigade Jay Es" or "Brigade Jazz".
 - **Job**: A build unit, comprised of one or more build steps called "tasks"
 - **Webhook**: An incoming request from an external SCM that provides a JSON